fsecada01/TextSpitter/README.md

 This is my first python module, so I hope I did this well!

+## Installation  ##
+* Type `pip install TextSpitter`
+* **OPTIONAL** type `pip install PyMuPDF` to install the Python-MuPDF engine for better fidelity with text extraction (i.e.: maintaining correct White Spacing)
+	* You will need to follow instructions to ensure that PyMuPDF's dependencies install to your system.
+There are wheels and binaries available for Windows, Linux, and MacOSX, though if you're on something weird like NetBSD/FreeBSD/specialty linux distros, you may e SOL.
+Fortunately, CLI options like Yum, Pkgin, Apt-Get and so forth will have packages available straight from the terminal.
+	* For detailed instructions, please visit here: https://github.com/rk700/PyMuPDF and maybe give those guys some kudos, because they worked their tails off.

 ## Directions ##
 This module is designed to run as simply as possible.
 Just provide the file location string data into the argument, and get your text returned to you.